Instance Methods #

 }Logic Explanation:

-3. C# Developer Perspective #
+3. C# #

-Concept Correspondence: Equivalent to C# static methods.
+Concept Correspondence: Equivalent to static methods in C#.

 class SomeClass {